Unknown0000002/Automatic-Tutorial-Sign-Up/README.md

 ## Some Stuff To Know

 - This project only signs up for homework/study hall tutorials.
-When it comes to selecting homework tutorials, it is not 100% accurate, so I advise to keep checking.
+When it comes to selecting homework tutorials, it is not 100% accurate, so I advise you to keep checking.

 - Your credentials are **ONLY** stored in the `config.json` and will only be used to login to the infinite campus website.